|The Frankfurt-Tipp rating:|

 |Genre:||Adventure, Fantasy, Action|

-In addition, there is also a too strong discrepancy between very childlike aspects and moments in which the whole thing is a very dark and brutal fantasy adventure that will absolutely frighten little children (hence the legitimate release from the age of 12).
-This makes the film look very undecided, it is neither fish nor meat.
-I'm not saying Maleficent: Powers of Darkness is really bad.
+In addition, there is also too much of a discrepancy between very childlike aspects and moments where the whole thing is a very dark and brutal fantasy adventure that will absolutely terrify young children (hence the justified 12+ release).
+As a result, the film comes across as very indecisive, neither fish nor fowl.
+I'm not suggesting that Maleficent: Powers of Darkness is really bad.
 There are too many good moments for that.
-But at the end of the day the movie is very insignificant and, even though it's not only big in terms of budget, it seems absolutely insignificant.
-Once again it becomes clear that great effects and fantasy action alone aren't strong enough to hide an extremely weak script.
-And a strong Angelina Jolie won't help.
-Only with some limitations for big fans of part 1!
+But the bottom line is that the film is very inconsequential and, although it's really big, not just in terms of budget, it feels absolutely insignificant.
+It becomes clear once again that great effects and fantasy action alone aren't strong enough to hide an extremely weak script.
+And then a strong Angelina Jolie doesn't help either.
+Only with cutbacks for big fans of part 1 worth seeing!